By on 2022-09-16 -

 But unlike the majority of its competitors, it hasn't gone down the small capacity turbocharged route for petrol engines, preferring a larger more efficient power unit without a turbo.

-I road tested a new one about a year ago, and over a fast two day trip covering 370 miles, it returned a real 49.6 miles per gallon.
+That efficiency really shows too.
+I drove one a couple of years ago, and over a fast two day journey covering 370 miles, it returned a real 49.6 miles per gallon!
+Try getting that out of a 1.0-litre turbo.

 Performance matches or betters that of its rivals and together with a nimble chassis, makes a small car that's a delight to drive in every way.

-The front wheels are driven through a five-speed gearbox in the two lower models and a six-speeder for the 115bhp.
-A six-speed automatic has also been available as an option on the 90bhp.
+The front wheels are driven through a six speed gearbox but a six speed automatic has also been available as an option on the 90bhp car, and the hybrid comes with a CVT auto as standard.

-On a longer journey it is necessary to stir the gearbox a fair amount to get best performance, but the efficiency of the engine means that this doesn't seem to have any great effect on the economy.
+On a longer journey it is necessary to stir the gearbox a fair amount to get best performance, but the efficiency of the engine means that this doesn't seem to have the same effect on economy as it does with turbocharged engines.

 Supple suspension gives an excellent ride for a small car, both around town and on a long journey, and I thought the trade-off was likely to be less ability in the twists and turns.

-Not so, it might not be that sporting but it grips hard and, despite a little roll, always feels safe and sure, with decent feel from the steering.
+Not so.
+It might not be that sporting, but it grips hard and despite a little roll, always feels safe and sure, with decent feedback from the steering.

 All the controls are light and easy and the brakes are brilliant, with a good progressive feel from the pedal.

-The level of comfort is excellent, shrugging off every kind of poor surface with huge ease and at any speed.
+The suspension shrugs off every kind of poor surface with huge ease and at any speed.

 This plus very good refinement from the whole car makes it feel much larger, as if it was in the large family realm, two classes above.